OHorsfall342/DietEvolutionSimulator/README.md

 # This is an ecosystem simulation.

-A simple simulation made in C, animals move around a grid (or ecosystem) and simulate mating, feeding, hunting etc for several thousand iterations (days)
+A simple simulation made in C#, animals move around a grid (or ecosystem) and simulate mating, feeding, hunting etc for several thousand iterations (days)

 At the end of the simulation, population trends are exhibited in a graph